 HOUSTON, Texas – In the world of survival fiction, the majority of books are distributed thanks to small publishers.
-The upside of this system is that more and more writers can tell their survival story to what seems like an expanding market, while not being forced to rely on the good graces of major mainstream publishing houses.
+The upside of this system is that more and more writers, like Chris Pike, can tell their survival story to what seems like an expanding market, while not being forced to rely on the good graces of major mainstream publishing houses.

 The downside to this system for the writers is actually the upside for readers: that is main stream publishers filter the lesser talented writers or uneven stories from gracing book shelves across the nation and costing readers money they will regret spending.
 With small publishing houses or self-publishing, more writers get published, and more stories told, but sometimes the writing is subpar and the stories uneven.